|

 not been detected.
 This conclusion, which became known as the

-Michelson-Morley “null result”, sent fundamental physics and
+Michelson-Morley “null result,” sent fundamental physics and

 mainstream cosmology down a tortuous path.

-That error ---invalid conclusion, wrong road--- occurred in the 19th
+That error —invalid conclusion, wrong road— occurred in the 19th

-eventually led a major branch of science into the Big Bang blunder
+eventually led a major branch of science into the Big Bang blunder and

 21st century the space sciences are still traveling along